-If a borrower defaults on his/her Federal Family Education Loan Program (FFELP) and/or Federal Direct Loan Program loan(s), the borrower may re-establish his/her eligibility for Federal Title IV student financial assistance funds.
+If a borrower defaults on their Federal Family Education Loan Program (FFELP) and/or Federal Direct Loan Program loan(s), the borrower may re-establish their eligibility for Federal Title IV student financial assistance funds.
 Eligibility will be reinstated when:

 - the borrower makes six consecutive, voluntary, on-time, full monthly payments on the defaulted loan and continues the monthly payments to maintain eligibility; this is not automatic - the borrower must first request the reinstatement.
 A Reinstatement can only be granted once to a borrower.
 If it is granted and the borrower misses one monthly payment the borrower loses eligibility. - 682.200(b); 685.102

 - the borrower's loan is rehabilitated by making 9 voluntary, full payments during a period of 10 consecutive months.
 The payments must be made within 20 days of the due date.
 A lump sum prepayment of future installments cannot be used to satisfy the consecutive months payment requirement.
 A lender must repurchase the loan for a rehabilitation to be complete.- 682.405; 685.211(f)

 - the defaulted loan is paid in full through consolidation; or - 682.201(d)(1)(A)(3); 685.220(d)

 - the borrower pays the defaulted loan in full.

 The National Student Loan Data System (NSLDS) provides the status of a student’s loans.
 When NSLDS has information that shows the loan has been paid in full or paid in full by consolidation, a school does not need to contact ISAC for a reinstatement letter.
 If a school needs verification that a student has met the requirements for reinstatement of Title IV eligibility, the school should contact School Services at email@example.com to obtain a reinstatement letter.